dewizz/ngx-toolkit/libs/cookie/README.md

 yarn add @ngx-toolkit/cookie
 ```

-Import `BrowserCookieModule` in the root Module of your application with `forRoot(level?: Level)` to choose your log level.
-If you don't specify a level, you haven't any log.
+Registered `CookieModule` in the root Module of your application with `forRoot(cookieOptions?: CookieOptions)` static method.
+*CookieOptions is optional, by default the path is set to '/' and cookies never expired.*

 ```typescript
 import { NgModule }      from '@angular/core';